-My name is Helena Mainka.
-I am 24 years old and I come from Cologne, Germany.
-I got my bachelor's degree in Aviation Engineering at ZHAW School of Engineering in Winterthur, Switzerland.
-I have passion to everything related to being outdoors (Hiking, Kayaking, Camping, Climbing, Biking, Skiing), Gliding, Cafés and Fika, Languages, Taekwondo-Do
+Helena Mainka comes from Cologne, Germany.
+She got her bachelor's degree in Aviation Engineering at ZHAW School of Engineering in Winterthur, Switzerland.
+She has passion to everything related to being outdoors (Hiking, Kayaking, Camping, Climbing, Biking, Skiing), Gliding, Cafés and Fika, Languages, Taekwondo-Do.

 What made you choose KTH, Stockholm and Sweden?

 KTH offers a unique Master´s programme in Aerospace Engineering with interesting and promising courses and four different tracks to choose from.
 It is known worldwide for being one of the best technical universities in Europe, and it is also appreciated and valued by aerospace companies.